 Refine your layout, group elements, and apply responsive rules.
 A well-organized Figma file ensures better performance when exporting to code.

 Inside Figma, begin optimizing your design.
 Create reusable components for common elements like headers, navigation bars, and buttons.
 Use Figma’s auto-layout and constraints to make the design responsive.
 Double-check spacing, padding, alignment, and font sizes to match your original PSD’s pixel-perfect intent.
-If your design will include hover effects or animations later, define those states within your file.
-This preparation is key before handing off the design to any AI plugin.

 Step 3: Install and Launch the FigwebX Plugin